1. Overview

 Quantity output

-Quantity is the sum of full-time equivalent (FTE), publicly funded pupil and student numbers within these sectors (weighted by cost of education):
+Education quantity output is the sum of full-time equivalent (FTE) publicly funded student numbers within the following sectors across the UK:

-• pre-school education, including places funded in the private, voluntary and independent sector (PVI)
+• pre-school education, which is composed of students in local authority (LA)-maintained pre-primary schools and places funded in the private, voluntary and independent sector (PVI)

 Sources of education output data